-Mr. Salas’ prior outside engagements include Rodolfo in Robert Carsen's production of La bohème with Opera Ballet Vlaanderen and house debut in a new production of Falstaff as Fenton directed by Barrie Kosky with Komische Oper Berlin.
-He performed the Duke of Mantua with the Hungarian State Opera’s production of Rigoletto and Rodolfo in Cape Town Opera's La bohème – a critically acclaimed co-production with Theater Basel.
+Other notable engagements from prior seasons include Rodolfo in Teatro Colon’s classic production of La bohème, performances of Robert Carsen's production of La bohème with Opera Ballet Vlaanderen.
+A new production of Der Rosenkavalier as the singer and Falstaff as Fenton directed by Barrie Kosky.
+The Duke of Mantua with the Hungarian State Opera’s production of Rigoletto.

-Mr. Salas' is no stranger to oratorio, having recently performed Bizet’s Clovis et Clotilde, and Te Deum at the Herkulessaal in Munich.
-Other notable concerts include Carl Orff's Carmina Burana with the Opera National de Bordeaux, Puccini's Messa di Gloria, Verdi Requiem, Haydn's Stabat Mater, Beethoven's Symphony No. 9, the Mozart Requiem, and Handel's Messiah.
+Mr. Salas' is no stranger to oratorio work, having recently performed Bizet’s Clovis et Clotilde, and Te Deum at the Herkulessaal in Munich.
+Other notable concerts include Carl Orff's Carmina Burana with the Opera National de Bordeaux, Puccini's Messa di Gloria, the Verdi Requiem, Haydn's Stabat Mater, Beethoven's Symphony No. 9, the Mozart Requiem, and Handel's Messiah.

 Mr. Salas has garnered a number of awards notably winning the Grand Prix and Audience Choice Awards at the III Éva Marton International Singing Competition in Budapest.
 He also received the top prizes at the Stella Maris International Voice Competition, the 28ème Concours de Chant de Marmande, the VI Concurso Internacional de Canto, Alfredo Kraus, and the Top Prize of the 2016 Gerda Lissner Foundation International Voice Competition.